pmdevita/django-shinobi/docs/docs/guides/authentication.md

 ## Async authentication

-**Django Ninja** has basic support for asynchronous authentication.
-While the default authentication classes are not async-compatible, you can still define your custom asynchronous authentication callables and pass them in using `auth`.
+**Django Ninja** has support for asynchronous authentication.
+Default authentication classes are  async-compatible, you can also define your custom asynchronous authentication callables and pass them in using `auth`.

 ```python
 async def async_auth(request):